 Sanders added, "The style, grace and vision brought to this legendary musical by the cast, musicians and creative team exceeded our wildest expectations.
 We were thrilled by the diversity of the audiences that have filled the Marquis every evening and look forward to sharing this beautiful production with even larger audiences across the country beginning next fall."

-The creative team includes Tony Award-winning scenic and costume designer Christopher Oram (Red), Tony Award-winning lighting designer Neil Austin (Red), Olivier Award-winning sound designer Mick Potter (The Woman In White), wig and hair designer Richard Mawbey (Frost/Nixon), projection designer Zachary Borovay (Rock of Ages) and music supervisor/director Kristen Blodgette (The Phantom of the Opera), orchestrations are by Andrew Lloyd Webber and David Cullen (Sunset Boulevard) and dance arrangements are by David Chase (Billy Elliot).
+Performances began March 12, 2012, prior to opening April 5, at The Marquis Theatre — one of Broadway's largest houses.
+The creative team includes Tony Award-winning scenic and costume designer Christopher Oram ( Red), Tony Award-winning lighting designer Neil Austin ( Red), Olivier Award-winning sound designer Mick Potter ( The Woman In White), wig and hair designer Richard Mawbey ( Frost/Nixon), projection designer Zachary Borovay ( Rock of Ages) and music supervisor/director Kristen Blodgette ( The Phantom of the Opera), orchestrations are by Andrew Lloyd Webber and David Cullen ( Sunset Boulevard) and dance arrangements are by David Chase ( Billy Elliot).

 The cast of 36 also includes Ashley Amber, George Lee Andrews, Wendi Bergamini, Eric L. Christian, Kristine Covillo, John Cudia, Margot de La Barre, Bradley Dean, Rebecca Eichenberger, J. Austin Eyer, Melanie Field, Jennie Ford, Constantine Germanacos, Laurel Harris, Bahiyah Hibah, Nick Kenkel, Erica Mansfield, Emily Mechler, Ava-Riley Miles, Sydney Morton, Jessica Lea Patty, Aleks Pevec, Kristie Dale Sanders, Timothy Shew, Mavis Simpson-Ernst, Michaeljon Slinger, Johnny Stellard, Alex Michael Stoll, Daniel Torres and Matt Wall.